ebeninca/fip16/README.md

 - Removed ENGL PL / FRAN L1 / GERM B1 / ITAL A december dates that conflicts with FIFA CWC
 - Reduced number of dates on IREL League to avoid "end of the season" in the beginning.
 - SCOT/SWIT/TURK/ROMA ajusted dates
+- Big overhaul on CONCACAF / MEXI / UNIT calendar and clubs that qualifies to ConcaChampions

 v62.001
 - CONCACAF champions setup stage G2: winners ligaMX and MLS